-- You have been arrested for any reason since your last ICE check-in. - You are on an "ordered supervision."
+- You have been arrested for any reason since your last ICE check-in. - You are on an "order of supervision."
 This means a judge ordered you removed from the United States, but you cannot be sent back to your country because you could be tortured or harmed if you return there.
+This may be if you were granted "withholding of removal" or protection under the Convention Against Torture "CAT").